raymondxu/java-workshop/README.md

 }
 ```

 This is pretty bad.
+Why?

 How can we do better?

 We can define the denominations using static final ints: